intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```mlir
   XeGPU.mfence {memory_kind = "ugm", fence_op = "none", fence_scope = "local"}
 ```
-    Fence_op: {"none", "evict", "invalidate", "discard", "clean", "flushl3"};
+Attribute `Fence_op` describes the operations associated with the fence, the current value is limited to {"none"}.
-    Fence_scope : {"group", "local", "tile", "gpu", "gpus", "system", "sysacq"};
+Attribute `Fence_scope` describes the scope of fence. "local" means that the scope would be within each XeCore. "tile" means the scope would be across XeCore with one tile.
-    Memory_kind: {"ugm", "ugml", "tgm", "slm"};
+Attribute `Memory_kind` describe the memory kind. "ugm" means the global memory, "slm" means the share local memory.

-`compile_hint` passes performance hint to the lower-level compiler.
+`compile_hint` passes performance hints to the lower-level compiler.
 The schedule_barrier hint prevents instructions from being reordered by a lower-level compiler.
 For example, a prefetch instruction is location-sensitive, but the lower-level compiler may schedule it to an undesired location.
 ```mlir
 XeGPU.compile_hint {hint=schedule_barrier}
 ```
-The same syntax of nbarrrier, mfence, and compile_hint operations work on VC mode, since they access uniform values.
+nbarrrier, mfence, and compile_hint operations lower to uniform instructions, so there is no need to specify the sg_map or VC mode.

 ## Notes